Reconstructing the neutron star equation of state from observational data via automatic differentiation

-\emph{Summary. } In this work, we implement a novel AD-based approach with DNNs to reconstruct the EoS using $M$-$R$ observations from 18 NSs.
+\emph{Summary. } This work implements a novel AD-based approach with DNNs for {\it inverse problem} solving, namely, to reconstruct the NS EoS using $M$-$R$ data from 18 NS observations.
 Under a Bayesian inference picture, the EoS is represented by DNNs (\texttt{EoS Network}) without explicit physical model priors.
-In combination with a well-trained (\texttt{TOV-Solver}) network for emulating the TOV equations solver, the AD is naturally applied to further perform the EoS reconstruction with modern gradient-based optimizations.
-In such an unsupervised learning manner, we reconstructed the underlying EoS with uncertainties, corresponding to the observations.
-The causality limit and the massive mass observation are adopted as a post-constraint.
-A further check based on the current gravitational wave observations shows consistency with the existing tidal deformability prediction.
-In summary, the proposed physics-driven deep learning approach achieves a successful reconstruction of the EoS.
-The results are in agreement with the current facts, and multi-messenger observations in the near future can further be incorporated into the proposed method.
+A combination with a well-trained (\texttt{TOV-Solver}) network for emulating the TOV equations solver, yields an AD which is naturally applied to further perform the EoS reconstruction with modern gradient-based optimizations.
+Such an unsupervised learning manner allows for reconstructing the underlying EoS with uncertainties corresponding to the observations.
+The causality limit and the massive mass observation are adopted as post-constraints.
+A further check based on current gravitational wave observations shows remarkable consistency with the existing tidal deformability prediction.
+The physics-driven deep learning approach established here achieves a successful reconstruction of the NS EoS.
+The results are in agreement with current data.
+Multi-messenger observations can be incorporated into the proposed method in the near future.